 Thick secretions in winter often result from dryness in heated spaces.
 They can also come from sinus or nose infections and allergies, especially to foods such as dairy products.
 If thin secretions become thick and turn green or yellow, it is possible that a bacterial sinus infection is developing.

 Diagnosing post-nasal drip may include a detailed ear, nose, and throat exam, endoscopy (using a camera to look inside the nose and throat), or X-rays.
-Post-nasal drip can be difficult to cure, and treatment varies according to the cause:
+It can be difficult to cure, and post nasal drip treatment varies according to the cause:

 Several other conditions may feel like post-nasal drip but are swallowing problems caused by a backup of solids or liquids in the throat.
 Conditions that may be related to post-nasal drip include: